 He graduated from the University of Southern California with a Doctorate in Pharmacy and received his Masters in Public Health from the University of Massachusetts at Amherst.

-Dr. Wong's research interests include innovations in drug pricing and reimbursement and the impact of health systems and care processes on patient outcomes in chronic disease care management.
+Dr. Wong's research interests include innovations in market access and drug pricing in addition to the impact of health systems and care processes on patient health outcomes.